sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-getnextparametersfunctionname" %}

-- Return the name of the *next parameter* function or "Unnamed, custom next-parameter function" if no name was set.
+- Returns the name of the *next parameter* function.
-- Directly after instantiating, the return value will be empty, as no default *next parameter* function is set.
+- When the default *next parameter* is used, an empty string is returned, as no default *next parameter* function is defined.

 **See also**